-To raise awareness of our profession, the International Organization for Medical Physics (IOMP) initiated the International Day of Medical Physics (IDMP) on the 7th of November.
+To raise awareness of our profession, the International Organization for Medical Physics (IOMP) initiated the International Day of Medical Physics (IDMP) which takes place on the 7th of November every year.
 On that day in 1867, Marie Sklodowska-Curie was born in Poland.
 She is known for her pioneering research on radioactivity which still contributes to the fight against cancer today.

 Iyobosa B. Uwadiae, University College Hospital, Ibadan, Oyo - State, Nigeria.

 I work in Radiation Oncology but I was a medical student for a few years before going to study Physics.
 While contemplating in my 1st/2nd year of physics whether or not to return to medicine, I came across the field of Medical Physics on the internet.
 A perfect blend!
 I haven't had any regrets!